 About The Author:

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS websites, including New York, Los Angeles and Chicago.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS from 2012 to 2019.
+More than 900 of his stories still appear in syndication across 23 CBS websites, including New York, Los Angeles, and Chicago.
 During his peak years, he reportedly had a digital audience reach of 489 million and more than 5.5 million monthly visitors.
-His stories have also appeared in the Daily Meal, CBSNews.com, CBS Radio, Engadget, NBC.com, NJ.com and Radio.com.
+His stories have also appeared in the Daily Meal, CBSNews.com, CBS Radio, Engadget, NBC.com, NJ.com, and Radio.com.